-The science is clear.
-We must reduce our carbon emissions to respond to climate change, and this will require state investment in long-term clean energy solutions.
-Which is why I was honored to vote yes on the climate commitment act, establishing a comprehensive plan to reduce carbon pollution and achieve greenhouse gas emission reductions in state law.
+The science is indisputable.
+We must reduce our carbon emissions.
+This will require greater investments by the state in long-term clean energy solutions.
+I was proud to vote yes on the Climate Commitment Act, which established a comprehensive plan to reduce carbon pollution and achieve greenhouse gas emission reductions in state law.

-With transportation responsible for nearly half of our climate and air pollution in Washington, I was proud to vote in support of the Clean Fuel Standard to provide clean fuel choices and curb pollution from transportation.
+Transportation is the largest source of carbon pollution in our state.
+It contributes about 22% of total air pollution and 39% of greenhouse gas emissions.
+I was proud to vote in support of the Clean Fuel Standard to provide clean fuel choices and curb pollution from transportation.

-In addition, we must adapt our land use policies to prioritize infill housing options to ensure the efficient use of infrastructure, reduce sprawl and increase access to transit.
+In the State Senate, I will lead on Infill development and density – our strongest tools in our cities’ toolboxes to fight climate change and lead on adapting our land use policies to prioritize infill housing options, ensure the efficient use of infrastructure, reduce sprawl, and increase access to transit.